-This Proposed Partial Action Plan acknowledges the affected communities in close proximity to the former World Trade Center and offers several forms of assistance to individuals affected by the September 11th disaster.
-First, the plan proposes a Housing Assistance Program that recognizes the extended hardship and quality-of-life disruption suffered by individual residents of lower Manhattan since September 11th.
-In addition, the Housing Assistance Program creates economic incentives for individuals and families to rent, purchase, or remain in housing in the designated downtown Manhattan areas.
-Second, the plan proposes a Job Training Assistance Program that provides job training assistance to affected individuals to help prepare them for employment at companies in lower Manhattan.
+This Proposed Partial Action Plan acknowledges the extensive and unprecedented physical, economic, and emotional damage to the areas in close proximity to the former World Trade Center and offers several forms of assistance to individuals affected by the September 11th disaster.

+First, the Plan proposes a Residential Grant Program (formerly known as the Housing Assistance Program) that recognizes the extended hardship, extraordinary financial expenses, and quality-of-life disruption suffered by individual residents of lower Manhattan since September 11th.
+The Residential Grant Program seeks to compensate individuals for the extraordinary expenses they may have incurred as a result of the disaster, as well as creates incentives for individuals and families to rent, purchase, or remain in housing in lower Manhattan, which continues to be a national disaster area.
+Second, the plan proposes an Employment Training Assistance Program that provides job training assistance to affected individuals to help prepare them for employment at companies in lower Manhattan.
 Third, the plan proposes expenditures related to an interim memorial derived from a damaged work of art retrieved from the disaster site that serves to provide comfort and common commemorative ground for the victims and survivors of the attacks on the World Trade Center on September 11th and in 1993.
 Lastly, the plan proposes expenditures related to the planning, coordination, and administration of disaster recovery and remembrance efforts as well as rebuilding, redevelopment, and revitalization efforts in lower Manhattan.

-The Plan seeks federal funding from HUD and acknowledges that an array of government and private sector programs have already been established to provide assistance to individuals.
+The Plan seeks federal funding from HUD and acknowledges that an array of government and private sector programs were established to provide assistance to individuals.
 It does not attempt to provide assistance for needs that are already being met through such sources.
 Instead, it focuses on those forms of residential and job-training assistance that are not currently available.